-Ranting about the weather aside, let’s get back to business.
-Today’s recipe is basically a slightly modified version of our all-time favorite vegetable fried rice.
-I switched up a few of the mix-ins (like no mushrooms but adding the pineapple!) and then obviously replaced the grain with quinoa.
+Now, today’s recipe is basically a slightly modified version of our all-time favorite vegetable fried rice.
+I switched up a few of the mix-ins (like no mushrooms but adding the pineapple) and then obviously replaced the grain with quinoa.

 Come dinner, we proceeded to eat an obnoxious amount in one sitting, like always.
 I don’t know what it is about this type of dish, but I just can’t stop shoveling it into my mouth.